(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

 Do you have a passion for animals?
-Are you interested in contributing to the rescue and rehabilitation of endangered animals in Costa Rica?
+Are you interested in contributing to the rehabilitation and care of animals in Costa Rica?
 Join our Costa Rica animal care volunteer program!

 Costa Rica, a true paradise, offers a diverse landscape that transitions from cool highlands and rolling mountains to steamy jungles and two stunning coastlines.
 Just a few hours' drive allows you to immerse yourself in a variety of activities – whether it's surfing, hiking, ziplining, rafting, or exploring to your heart's content.
 The country's rich natural beauty provides an array of experiences for every adventurer.